carlisia/website/content/thoughts/the role of intention in architecting MCP servers.md

 > No developer soul is meant to be hurt in the process of reading this article.
 While I know **no one** would architect a system in the way of some of the examples here, they are still very useful for the contrast needed to highlight the new (old?) thinking for building useful agentic systems.

 > [!TIP] PS 2:
 > This article helps developers design agentic systems/MCP servers that LLMs can use effectively.
-Security patterns are orthogonal to the usability patterns I'm covering here, they have a different intention (protecting systems from misuse) and deserve they own focused treatment, so they were left out on purpose.
+Security patterns are orthogonal to the usability patterns I'm covering here, they have a different intention (protecting systems from misuse) and deserve they own focused treatment.
+They were left out on purpose.

+> [!TIP] PS 3:
+> I don't show you in this article how to plug business logic and tool definitions into the MCP API handlers.
+It is out of scope for this article.
+I find it actually quite trivial (especially with SDKs) once you sort out what is business logic from what is "hook up" code.

 ## Why MCP makes clear intention so very critical